-I have personally seen this while serving on jury duty.
-A juror didn’t agree with the argument of the juror who was in charge, but he was tired of being beat down.
-The end result was although the one didn’t actually support or buy into the perspective of the other juror, he still gave in so as to stop arguing and end the trial.
-I want to add although he gave in there were those of us that weren’t bullied.
-Thus the trial ended up being a hung jury.
+I have personally witnessed this while serving on jury duty.
+A juror didn’t agree with the argument of the juror in charge, but he was tired of being beaten down.
+So, although he didn’t agree with the perspective, he still gave in to stop arguing and end the trial.
+His decision had nothing to do with evidence or the trial itself and thus it was a hung jury.

-Also when we have a strong interpretation of something in our brain, we are more able to make sense of other people’s actions.
-Example: A dancer who is watching another will know what turn or jump the performer is about to make without actually seeing the entire move first.
-However if a non dancer is watching, they will have to watch the entire move before knowing what turn or jump the dancer will make.
+Also, when we have a strong interpretation of something in our brain, we are more able to make sense of other people’s actions.
+A dancer who is watching another will know what turn or jump the performer is about to make without actually seeing the entire move first.
+However, if a non-dancer is watching, they will need to watch the entire movement before knowing what turn or jump the dancer will make.
 In short, there is a stronger understanding of other people’s actions when you know how to do the action yourself.

 The mirror neuron system is involved in anticipating other people’s actions.
-Like the dancer another good example of how we know this to be true is through babies.
+Like the dancer but another good example are babies.
 Although we can’t run test on infants the same way we would on animals or adults.
 Scientists have made a net of electrodes called EG, measuring the electric activity in the brain of infants.
 The results of the EG have shown that babies have the same mirror neurons as adults.
 Parents observe them all of the time when they see their child mimicking them from a very early age.
-Even as infants, mirror neurons are being triggered even though we can’t see any movement, through performing, witnessing and hearing.

-So, now that we know what mirror neurons are.
-How can we tap into them, to benefit our overall health?
+So, the question is now how can we tap into mirror neurons and harness them, to benefit our overall health?
 One way is through positive thinking.
-You actually trigger neurons when you tell yourself to do something.
-Example: By saying to myself every night, “I’m excited to get up in the morning,” you will actually be excited.
-Mirroring your thought into an action.
+You trigger neurons when you tell yourself to do something.
+Example: By saying to myself every night, “I’m excited to get up in the morning,” you will be excited.
+Mirroring your thought into action.
 The same as if you say, “I hate waking up early,” well guess what?
-You’re not going to be excited the next morning, you are going to hate waking up.
+You’re not going to be excited the next morning.

 I understand now, why my parents made me and my siblings say “I can,” three times whenever we said we can’t.
-They knew how powerful our words were and taught us to think and say only that which we wished to come true.
+They knew the power of our words and taught us to think and say only what we want to come true.

-Certain coaches have their athletes do this also.
+Certain coaches have their athletes do this.
 They go through a class or a session just thinking and telling themselves what they want to achieve, over and over.
 These sessions have had profound effects.
-The athletes that chose do these sessions are performing at a much higher level than the ones who didn’t participate, although their training outside of the sessions are the same.
+The athletes that chose to do these sessions are performing at a much higher level than the ones who didn’t participate, although their training outside of the sessions is the same.

-Goal orientated people use this method of sitting quietly and imagine what it will take to reach their goals.
-They also repeat them out loud every day.
-Not only do these people reach their goals but they are some of the most successful and influential people on our planet today.
+Goal orientated people use this method of sitting quietly and imagining what it will take to reach their goals.
+They also repeat them out loud daily.
+Not only do these people reach their goals but they are some of the most successful and influential people on our planet.